 Indiana Children’s Special Health Care Services provides supplemental medical coverage to help families of children who have serious, chronic medical conditions, age birth to 21 years of age, who meet the program’s financial and medical criteria, and pays for treatment related to their child’s condition.
 This program is aimed at keeping families together and to help those children with special healthcare needs thrive.

-The Indiana Family Helpline is a statewide comprehensive resource for residents.
-The aim of the Indiana Family Helpline is to address questions of Indiana residents.
+The MCH-MOMS Helpline is a statewide comprehensive resource for residents.
+The aim of the MCH-MOMS Helpline is to address questions of Indiana residents.
 Caller’s needs are assessed by trained Communication Specialists, and callers are referred to an appropriate community resource.
 The Communication Specialists provide information, referrals, consumer education, advocacy and follow-up to individual callers on a variety of topics including early prenatal and child health care; accessing Medicaid and WIC providers; locating emergency housing, food pantries, utility assistance, dental care, transportation; and connecting callers with literacy, vocational and GED programs.

 Indiana Water Fluoridation Program